Maximum Sports Conditioning Risk Plan

 - Maximum Sports Conditioning utilizes email to convey their changes to policies and procedures, along with recourses for clients to utilizes for aid.

-Staff has partaken in extensive COVID-19 risk training.
+The staff has partaken in extensive COVID-19 risk training.
 Each staff member has completed the following training, in addition to daily news briefings.

 - CDC Train Program “The Basics of COVID Disease”